matteing/blog/content/posts/handling-the-jerks.md

 ### It was a DDoS

 I was wrong.
 After taking a look at the Nginx logs, the situation was clear.
-A user was attacking our site and repeatedly pinging the `/products/` endpoint (which happened to not be paginated -- more on this later).
+A user was attacking our site and repeatedly pinging the `/products/` endpoint.

 ![nginx log](https://i.imgur.com/lEsbwgP.jpg)